Do You Tip Escape Room Hosts?

 You’ve paid the tithe, the bond has been sealed and your fate determined.
 Blood drips from the gash in your palm, droplets falling rhythmically onto the cold cement floor.
 “This is sufficient,” you think to yourself, “I’ve given the masters what they crave.”
 Hungry eyes burn from the darkness, white-hot and seemingly floating in the void.
 The thunderous tick of the clock shakes your bones as your time limit comes to a searing end.
 Teeth.
 Pain.
 Nothingness.
 One thought suddenly floats to the front of your ruined mind: Do… do you tip escape room hosts?

 Although not necessary, it is certainly appreciated!
 At The Basement: A Live Escape Room Experience, it is more customary to tip your actors, rather than your hosts.
 Even then, there are other ways to show your appreciation for the team of staff members that work hard to make your game awesome.
+Leave a escape room review to let us and everyone know how you enjoyed your time spent solving puzzles.
 We’ve described the jobs and responsibilities of our team members in a couple of our blog posts.
 Today, we’ll talk about how to be a guest that we will love and cherish forever.
 It’s surprisingly easy to go above and beyond.

 How to Make Your Game Master Fall in Love With You